 Again, it won’t be.
 Unless your app will serve the public through a mass-targeted service, and you have the capital to market the mobile app as such.

 Of course, you expect the mobile app to perform as it should.
-However, big dreams need bigger investments.
+However, big dreams need more extensive investments.
 For now, it is enough that the mobile application is servicing your business the way you intend it to be.

 While at it, you can only be ambitious if you bring something new to the market and not merely duplicate other brands’ success.
-Know that the success of your mobile app lies in making it utilizable, so prioritize the features and functions especially those that your competitors do not address or poorly implement.
+Know that the success of your mobile application lies in making it utilizable, so prioritize the features and functions, especially those that your competitors do not address or poorly implement.

 3) The mobile app will lose value in three to five years.

 First, you need to understand that mobile apps are intangible.
 It is easy to dismiss its value because all you see are screens.
-That’s now how apps should work.
+Yet, that’s now how apps should work.
 It is because the devil is in the details, in this case, in the development process.

 This is why you need to start small with mobile app development and scale as you go.
-Build an app with only the most basic features then, integrate new features and functions gradually or as the needs arise.
+First, build an app with only the most basic features then, integrate new features and functions gradually or as the needs arise.

 As long as you continue to work on your mobile app to maintain value-providing status, your target consumers will continue to use it.
 That’s the secret: robustness and scalability of the mobile app.